-ADInstruments is proud to support the Delsys Prize for Innovation in Electromyography and we are pleased to congratulate this year’s winner: Dr. Max Ortiz Catalán from Chalmers University of Technology in Sweden.
+ADInstruments is proud to support the Delsys Prize for Innovation in Electromyography and we are pleased to congratulate the 2016 winner: Dr. Max Ortiz Catalán from Chalmers University of Technology in Sweden!

 The Delsys Prize - now in its 14th year - was created to promote innovative uses of electromyography.
 Dr Catalán’s winning proposal, “Myoelectric pattern recognition and augmented reality for the treatment of Phantom Limb Pain”, was one of 133 entries from 29 countries.